 Who doesn't love collecting and battling Pokémon?
 These mystical creatures range from cute to creepy to fierce.
-Until recently, each Pokemon tree could have a maximum of three evolutions (with the exceptions of branching-evolutions, like Eevee).
+Formerly each Pokémon tree could have a maximum of three evolutions (with the exceptions of branching-evolutions, like Eevee).

 Early Pokémon fans have to remember this guy.
 Onix was the tallest original Pokémon, and anime protagonist Brock used one.

 Onix towers over most others, measuring almost six feet taller than Rayquaza.
 He's noted for being able to travel over fifty miles per hour—while underground!
 However, as impressive as Onix is, he can turn into something even larger . . .

 Shedding Onix's Rock type for Steel, Steelix gains power and loses several elemental weaknesses.
 The PokéDex tells us Onix changes into Steelix when it lives past the age of 100, and its rocks are tempered into diamonds.
 I could have sworn you just needed to trade one holding a Metal Coat . . . ah, I must be crazy.

 Meanwhile, Celesteela is arguably the strongest of the Ultra Beasts, with impressive stats and her Flying type removing Steel's regular weakness to Ground.

 In Pokémon Alpha Sapphire, the legendary Kyogre gained a new form: Primal Kyogre.
 Primal Kyogre is the heaviest, strongest, and arguably best Water Pokémon yet, and his new Primordial Sea Pokémon ability boosts the power Water attacks while automatically negating Fire.
 Be sure to stay on the good side of this mighty behemoth.